draxios/docs/creating-sagemaker-endpoint-for-llm.md

+### Step-by-Step Guide to Using a Hugging Face Model in SageMaker

-### Step 1: Setting Up the SageMaker Notebook Instance
+#### Step 1: Setting Up the SageMaker Notebook Instance

 1. **Log in to AWS Console**: Navigate to the AWS Management Console and select the SageMaker service.

 2. **Create a Notebook Instance**:
    - Click on **Notebook instances** in the left menu, then click **Create notebook instance**.
-   - Provide a name for your notebook instance, for example, `terraform-model-notebook`.
+   - Provide a name for your notebook instance, for example, `code-llama-notebook`.
    - Choose an instance type, such as `ml.t2.medium`.
    - For the IAM role, create a new role with SageMaker permissions or use an existing one.
    - Click **Create notebook instance**.